csinkers/ualbion/README.md

 - Add a take-all button when looting chests / fallen foes
 - Graphical improvements in 3D environments
 - Fix bugs in original game (with option to toggle when there is a gameplay impact)
-- At some point, modding support
+- Modding support
+* A built-in editor for modifying and adding assets

 ## Getting started